 If enabled, the EventLog Monitor will read and process the EventLog from a remote machine.
-Use the verify button to make sure that the network connection is working correctly

-Please make sure that the machine, which you are going to monitor, does have File and Print Services enabled and is accessible by this machine.
+Use the verify button to make sure that the network connection is working correctly does have File and Print Services enabled and is accessible by this machine.
 This is important as the EventLog Service will read the message libraries on the remote machine by using the default administrative shares.
 For this reason, the Service must be configured to run with a user who has administrative privileges/permissions on the local and remote machine.
 If File and Print services remain disabled, the local message libraries will used automatically instead.